FC Bayern Munich: Vincent Kompany era (2024–present)

 On 29 May 2024, Vincent Kompany was confirmed as the new head coach of Bayern and received a three-year contract.
 Bayern started the 2024–25 Bundesliga with a 3–2 win at VfL Wolfsburg.
 On 5 May 2025, they won their 33rd Bundesliga title (34th German title) after a 2–2 draw between SC Freiburg and Bayer Leverkusen, made them champions with two games to spare.
 The end of the 2024–25 season saw the departure of club legend Thomas Müller.
 Having spent 25 years at the club including 17 full seasons with the first team, the club announced its decision not to offer Müller a contract extension.
 He left the club as the all-time record appearance holder, having earned a record 756 caps across all competitions, winning a record 33 titles with Bayern, and setting numerous records along the way.

 The club started the new season in strong fashion by winning the Franz Beckenbauer Supercup, previously known as the DFL-Supercup.
-New signing Luis Diaz scored the deciding goal in the final.
+New signing Luis Díaz scored the deciding goal in the final.
 Bayern also came out flying in the 2025–26 Bundesliga season opener by convincingly defeating RB Leipzig 6–0.
 The team turned the good start into a winning streak and the club managed to set a new record across Europe's top five leagues (a record previously held by AC Milan since 1992–93) with 16 wins in 16 games across all competitions.
 The winning streak came to an end on matchday 10 in the Bundesliga.
 Bayern were heading for a defeat against Union Berlin until a late Harry Kane equaliser secured the team a point.
+Their domestic unbeaten streak came to a conclusion on matchday 19 through a narrow 2–1 defeat to FC Augsburg.